andreaskaempf/adventofcode2023/README.md

   from the hand, that yields the best poker hand type.
 Answer for both parts is the sumproduct of the rank (sorted sequence) times a given bid.

+* **Day 8** (Go) Read a list of left/right instructions, and the left/right
+  adjacencies for a set of nodes.
+For  Part 1, calculate the number of steps required to get from node "AAA" to "ZZZ".
+For Part 2, calculate the first step where all routes from ??A lead to any ??Z. Part 2 solution finds and takes into account the repeating length of each ??A to ??Z, but uses brute force to find the time when they align, not very efficient.

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)